jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 leg = plt.legend((airflows[0].magnitude,airflows[4].magnitude,airflows[11].magnitude,airflows[15].magnitude,airflows[22].magnitude), loc='best')
 plt.savefig('Lab5/DOsubset.png')
 plt.show()

-airflows.magnitude[5]

-# Just plot the ones that you like
 ```

 <b> 3.
 Calculate C⋆ based on the average water temperature, barometric pressure, and the equation from environmental processes analysis called O2_sat.
 C⋆=PO2e(1727T−2.105) where T is in Kelvin, PO2 is the partial pressure of oxygen in atmospheres, and C⋆ is in mg/L.</b>